Fit as a Mama Bear

 There are lots of different ways to do this (honey, maple syrup, coconut syrup, sugar, etc) it all depends on what flavor you're going for, how you're using cacao, and what your typical palate is used to.

 Most pure chocolate bars are a combination of cacao butter and butter.
-This is what makes chocolate creamy and delicious. but not sweet.
-Learning to play around in the kitchen can make it so creating your own chocolate is utterly simple.
+This is what makes chocolate creamy and delicious, but not sweet.
+Learning to play around in the kitchen can make it so that creating your own chocolate is utterly simple.

-Fact: cocoa butter and cacao butter are the same things.
+Fact: cocoa butter and cacao butter are the same thing.
 Just referred to differently!

 Benefits Of Raw Cacao Powder